Saltwater Pier Fishing From Start to Finish

 Heavy tackle and large fresh baits target pier sharks.
 Bonito, bluefish, and stingray wings attract sharks from distance.
 Fish the bottom at pier end where deeper water holds larger sharks.

-Essential Pier Fishing Tackle
+Essential Tackle

-Versatility requires multiple rod setups.
+Versatility requires multiple setups.
 A 7-foot medium action rod handles pompano, flounder, and sheepshead.
 A 7-foot heavy action rod fights redfish, drum, and sharks.
 An 8-foot casting rod reaches distant schools with lures.

-Line Selection
+Line

 Terminal Tackle

 Circle hooks improve hookup ratios and fish survival.
-They slide to the corner of the mouth when fish swim away with bait.
 Sizes range from 1/0 for pompano to 10/0 for sharks.
-Match hook size to target species and bait size.
+Wire leaders prevent toothy fish from cutting you off.

 Reading Conditions